gabrielmoris/docker/deployment-examples/README.md

 - Go to cluster:goals-app
 - Click in goals-service.
 Click "Update" in top right
 - check force Deployment.
 Click "Skip to review"

+6. Add Volume for persistent Data

+- Go to amazon ECS > task definitions > click on goals and pick the latest
+- Click on create new revision.
+Scroll wown and click on add volume.
+Add Name, type EFS, click on Amazon EFS console to create a file system
+  - Click on create file system.
+Name it.
+Use the same VPC as before.
+Click in "Customize"
+  - In step 2 "Network access".
+I wait meanwhile I go to security ggroups and I create a new security group.
+Name it, for example "efs-sc".
+Same VPC as always.
+Click on add Inbound ruule > Choose `NFS`. in Source > `Custom` and choose the same security group I use in the containers.
+Click on "Create"
+  - Back in "Network access" I choose the security group I created for the Mount Targets
+  - Click "next" all the time and then "Create"
+- Back on new revision I choose the file system I created.
+Click "Add"
+- Go to up and choose the container mongodb.
+Scroll to STORAGE AND LOGGING and in Mount points choose the one I created an path \<container name \>/db
+- Click update and Create.
+Then in "Actions" I choose "Update Service", I check the Force New Deployment, "Skip to review" and "Update Service"